- 27 Aug 2024

 This process is called Boosting.

-Step 6: Displaying the Result
+Step 6: Display the Result

 Once the search phrase is compared with the Whatfix content and scored, the highest-scored content is displayed first.